dantleech/blog/content/posts/2026/05-21-day-23/index.md

 ![Camera/IMG_20260521_103525_929.jpg](202605202044-goodbye.jpg)
 _Leaving the good stuff behind_

-At 12 I found a bakery and purchased a goats cheese pizza slice which lasted me the rest of the day.
+At lunchtime I found a bakery and purchased a goats cheese pizza slice which lasted me the rest of the day.
 It was hot.
 It seemed hotter than it had been until today.
 I had badly smothered myself in suncream earlier but it seems I missed places.
 I wasn't trying to ride fast but I had the impression my legs were